MicrosoftDocs/win32/desktop-src/properties/propdesc-schema-enumrange.md

 ---
-Description: 'Assigns enumeration text to a range of values.
-Each enumRange element specifies a minimum value, and extends until the next element minimum value, or until there are no more enumRange elements.' ms.assetid: '00c56c2d-6693-4b09-b28a-21d69930bf35'
+Description: Assigns enumeration text to a range of values.
+Each enumRange element specifies a minimum value, and extends until the next element minimum value, or until there are no more enumRange elements. ms.assetid: 00c56c2d-6693-4b09-b28a-21d69930bf35
 title: enumRange
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # enumRange